🎯 UPDATED 2026 | MNC Interview Experience

 Accounting entry for depreciation?

-Medium 📁 Asset Accounting
+Medium πŸ“ Asset Accounting

 Detailed Answer

-Scroll to read the complete answer
+Scroll to read complete explanation

 Depreciation Expense A/c Dr